 BIOLOGICAL CONTROL + FIRE

 Sometimes invasive species can be controlled with other living things, including livestock, insects, and other organisms.

 One example is the use of livestock to eat invasive plants.
 Some plants can be controlled or weakened through repeated grazing or browsing by goats, sheep, cattle, or other domestic animals.
 There are many factors to consider when using livestock for invasive species control, including the possibility that the livestock may eat desirable plants.
 Learn more about using livestock to control invasive plants here.

 Insects are often used for biological control.
 One popular example in Wisconsin involves purple loosestrife, an invasive wetland plant.
 Beetle species from the genus Galerucella were imported to control purple loosestrife.
 The beetles feed almost exclusively on purple loosestrife, so they aren't a threat to native species.
 The Galerucella beetles can control loosestrife populations for years.
-If you or your organization are interested in raising a releasing loosestrife beetles, more information can be found here.
+If you or your organization are interested in raising and releasing loosestrife beetles, more information can be found here.

 Research is ongoing to find specific biological control agents for other invasive plant species.